2 Corinthians 11

 13For such are false apostles, deceitful workers, transforming themselves into the apostles of Christ.
 14And no marvel; for Satan himself is transformed into an angel of light.
 15Therefore it is no great thing if his ministers also be transformed as the ministers of righteousness; whose end shall be according to their works.

 Paul does not mince words.
-The teachers troubling the Corinthians are false.
-Not merely wrong, not merely mistaken - false.
-They are pretenders wearing apostolic authority they do not possess.
+The teachers troubling the Corinthians are false - pretenders wearing apostolic authority they do not possess.

 Deceitful workers.
 They work, yes.
 But their work is deception.
 They are industrious, effective, persuasive - all in service of a lie.
 This is what makes false teaching so dangerous: it comes with the appearance of sincerity and labor.

 This is the most chilling verse in the chapter.
-Satan does not appear as darkness, as a demon with horns and tail.
-He appears as light.
-As truth.
-As beauty.
-As righteousness.
+Satan appears as light, as truth, as beauty, as righteousness.
 This is why the test cannot be: "Does this feel good?" or "Does this sound true?"
 The test must be: "Does this align with Scripture?
 Does this lead to the real Jesus?"

 2 Corinthians 11:21-22Speaking Foolishly